 The content of the unit dose vials does not need to be diluted for nebulization.

-Prepare the nebulizer for filling, according to the instructions provided by the manufacturer or doctor.
+1, Prepare the nebulizer for filling, according to the instructions provided by the manufacturer or physician.

 Since the unit dose vials contain no preservative, it is important that the contents are used soon after opening and that a fresh vial is used for each administration to avoid microbial contamination.
 Partly used, opened or damaged unit dose vials should be discarded.